cijujoseph/activiti-examples/aps-advanced-logging-extension/README.md

 #### Please note that this project is only an example.
 You will need to review and adjust the project to meet your logging needs.
 Also, make sure you are not logging any sensitive information into the logs!

+## Steps to deploy and run this example
 * Import the app MDCTest.zip into APS and publish the app.
 * Deploy aps-advanced-logging-extension-1.0-SNAPSHOT.jar to APS classpath
 * Update the log4j config which you can find in activiti-app/WEB-INF/classes directory with the following two configurations